Salta al contenuto principale

 --mode debian|progress|ubuntu

-defines a global mode to load project specific defaults.
+defines a global mode to load project-specific defaults.

 -a|--architectures ARCHITECTURE

-defines the architecture of the to be build image.
+defines the architecture of the to-be-built image.

 --archive-areas ARCHIVE_AREA|"ARCHIVE_AREAS"